Free Hotel Stay Scam: How It Works

-You are planning your next holiday but haven't decided yet if you should go to Mexico, somewhere in the Caribbean, or maybe try some other life-changing experiences.
-Then, one day, your decision is made easier by an email.
-It says that you won a free stay at a hotel in the Bahamas.
+Let’s say you are planning your next holiday.
+However, you haven’t decided yet if you should go to Mexico, somewhere in the Caribbean, or maybe try some other life-changing experiences.
+Then, one day, your decision is easier to take because of an email.
+It says that you won a free hotel stay at a resort in the Bahamas.
 It is a big hotel chain that you used in the past, so your name is still in their books.

 Watch the video below to see in action 25 travel scams you should avoid today:

 Always ignore proposals with the condition: “We give you this if you let us do this”.
 That’s not how a winner of a prize should be treated.

 Research the name of the company that called you online.
 Look for their BBB rating or profile – if they have one – and add the word ‘scam’ or ‘complaint’ in the search engine bar.

 Here are more fraud prevention resources when it comes to travel: